-When you have a longstanding, overdue debt with a creditor, whether it’s an unpaid credit card balance, medical debt, or anything else, at a certain point, they will likely hand over the account to a debt collector.
+When you have a longstanding, overdue debt with a creditor, they will likely hand over the account to a debt collector.
+It could be an unpaid credit card balance, medical debt, or some other kind of debt.

 You usually receive a notice in the mail that the debt is changing hands, but if you’re unsure, try calling the original creditor to find out who holds the account.

-A lot of things can happen when trying to settle your debt, so it’s essential to understand your rights as well as some of the worst-case scenarios — and how to avoid them.
+Many things can happen when trying to settle your debt, so it’s essential to understand your rights as well as some worst-case scenarios—and how to avoid them.

 Unfortunately, when dealing with delinquent debt, either the creditor or collection agency may file a lawsuit if you refuse to pay the money you owe.

-However, a lawsuit can be a lengthy and expensive process, so many debt collectors don’t think it’s worth the effort, especially if you appear savvy and demonstrate that you understand your legal rights.
+However, a debt collection lawsuit can be a lengthy and expensive process.
+Many debt collectors don’t think it’s worth the effort, especially if you appear savvy and demonstrate that you understand your legal rights.

 Bankruptcies stay on your credit report for ten years, so it should always be considered a last resort.
-Before you even get to the possibility of a lawsuit or bankruptcy, check out the way to settle your debts so you don’t have to go down a litigious path.
+To avoid the need for a lawsuit or bankruptcy, try to negotiate and settle your debts before they escalate to those legal options.

 Best Type of Debt for Settling

-Credit card debt, personal loans, medical bills, and other unsecured debt offer a little more wiggle room in the negotiation process.
-If you don’t pay or file for bankruptcy, the debt collector stands no chance of receiving any money from the debt.
-So it’s really in their best interest to work with you on a solution.
+Unsecured debts, such as credit card debt, personal loans, medical bills, may offer more flexibility in the negotiation process.
+If you are unable to pay or file for bankruptcy, the debt collector will not be able to recover any of the debt.
+As a result, they may be more willing to work with you to find a mutually beneficial resolution.

 Acceptable documents include a copy of the contract between the collection agency and the original creditor, a copy of the creditor’s original statement, or a copy of your original credit card application or loan agreement.
 If they can’t provide any of this information, you’re not legally required to pay them anything.